codio-content/cs-intro-python-lists/.guides/content/Sum-ea35.md

 ## The Sum Function

 The next few lessons will be focused on functions that work with lists of numbers.
-Using a function or a method on a list is similar in that an action performed on the list.
+Using a function or a method on a list is similar in that an action is performed on the list.
 The syntax for calling a function is different than calling a method.

 ![List Functions and Methods](.guides/images/list-functions-methods.png)